thycotic/dsv-docs/product/auth-general/authazure/index.md

 ## Azure Resource Group

-If you want to grant access to a set of VMs in a resource group that use a System assigned MSI rather than a User assigned MSI, you can create a Role that corresponds to the resource group’s resource ID.
+If you want to grant access to a set of VMs in a resource group that use a System assigned MSI rather than a User assigned MSI, you can create a Role that corresponds to the resource group's resource ID.

 ```BASH
 thy role create --name identity-rg  --external-id /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/build --provider azure-prod